CommonMCOBJ/CommonMCOBJ/README-NEXT.md

 > [!IMPORTANT]
 > This is the draft standard for CommonMCOBJ V2, to be released on March 23rd, 2025

-CommonMCOBJ is a spec to allow Minecraft OBJ exporters to provide extra metadata about the source world and OBJ (that would otherwise be lost) in a standard way.
+CommonMCOBJ is a spec to allow exported Minecraft OBJs to be closer their in-game counterparts, by creating a common standard for OBJs and creating extra metadata for details that would otherwise be lost.

 Table of Contents
 =================